 Need help with booking?
 Send us a message.

-The Khumbu region is protected as Sagarmatha National Park, a UNESCO World Heritage site that's home to rare wildlife including snow leopards (rarely seen), Himalayan tahr, and the colorful Danphe pheasant (Nepal's national bird).
+The Khumbu region is protected as Sagarmatha National Park, a UNESCO World Heritage site that's home to rare wildlife including snow leopards (rarely seen), Himalayan Tahr, and the colorful Danphe pheasant (Nepal's national bird).
 The conservation efforts here are remarkable, especially considering the thousands of trekkers who pass through each year.

-Spring (March-May): Warmer temperatures, stable weather, rhododendrons in bloom, and the main Everest climbing season means Base Camp is bustling with expedition activity.
+Spring (March-May): Warmer temperatures, stable weather, rhododendrons bloom, and the main Everest climbing season means Base Camp is bustling with expedition activity.

 Autumn (September-November): Clear skies, stable weather, and crisp mountain views.
 This is peak trekking season for good reason.